 Tootsies Orchid Lounge

-For some classic, stompin’ in your boots country music, Tootsies Orchid Lounge is the place to be; in fact, Willie Nelson got his first songwriting job after singing at Tootsies!
-Located on Broadway in the heart of downtown, it’s one of the most frequented honky-tonks in Nashville.
-You won’t hear any pop, rock or contemporary music at Tootsies, but you might, however, get to experience the talent of local budding songwriters trying to get their big break.
+For some classic, stompin’ in your boots country music, Tootsies Orchid Lounge is the place to be; in fact, Willie Nelson got his first songwriting job after performing here.
+Located on Broadway, just across from the Ryman, it’s one of the most frequented honky-tonks in Nashville.
+You won’t hear any pop, rock, or contemporary music at Tootsies, but you might get to enjoy the talents of local budding songwriters trying to get their big break.

-One of the larger live music venues in Nashville is Mercy Lounge/Cannery Ballroom, a two-story venue with a standing room capacity of 500 on the second floor, along with a back bar and booth seating.
-Artists like Katy Perry, Adele, Counting Crows and The White Stripes have played at Mercy Lounge/Cannery Ballroom, and that is a testament to its influential status in Nashville.
-Independent artists also get the chance to perform here — the venue hosts a variety of musical acts and welcomes booking inquiries from songwriters interested in performing.
+Mercy Lounge is a cozy, second-story venue with a standing room capacity of 500, while its sister venue the Cannery Ballroom is a much larger space that can accommodate up to 1,000 people.
+Artists such as Katy Perry, Adele, Counting Crows, and the White Stripes have all played at either the Mercy Lounge or the Cannery Ballroom and are a testament to the influential status of the two venues in Nashville.
+Independent artists also get the chance to perform here, as the venues host a variety of musical acts and also welcome booking inquiries from songwriters interested in performing.

 Robert’s Western World

-On the home page of its website, you’ll find the words “Welcome to Hillbilly Heaven.”
-Robert’s Western World is the place to go for a large dose of traditional country music.
-If you’re looking for country music with a twist, the venue’s house band, Brazilbilly, plays music with a Latin flair on Friday and Saturday nights.
-You’ll want to wear your dancing boots no matter what night you visit, as the crowd isn’t one to just sit and listen.
+Robert’s Western World is the place to go if you’re looking for an authentic Nashville honky-tonk.
+For country music with a twist – or in this case Latin flair – keep an eye out for the venue’s house band, Brazilbilly.
+You’ll want to wear your dancing boots no matter what night you visit, the crowd isn’t one to just sit and listen.